Product Launch is Controlled Chaos

-Whether you're a newby or a veteran of product launches, there's no denying the anticipation of opportunity along with the stress of accomplishing all of the tasks the launch team faces.
+Whether you're a newby or a veteran of product launch planning, there's no denying the anticipation of opportunity and the stress of accomplishing all of the necessary tasks.
 As the launch date approaches, the flurry of activity increases, making it easy to overlook something or cut corners.
-Keeping track of who is responsible for what and when challenges even the most organized.
+Keeping track of who is responsible for what and when challenges even the most organized professionals.
 Many business leaders find it is in their best interest to seek external support to help organize and execute key activities.

 - Initial planning